gcurrier/TemplateProject/README.md

 ## Comments or Suggestions
 This is a work in progress and will likely be so for a while as I get better at this.
 Thoughts and/or suggestions are welcome.

-Incidentally, if you like this and want to use it, go for it...just give me a mention in the setup somewhere...
+Incidentally, if you like this and want to use it, go for it...just give me a mention in your setup somewhere...